Sycamore Class – Years 3 & 4

 RE

-Our RE focus in Term 1 is ‘What do Christians believe about incarnation?’
+Our RE focus in Term 1 is ‘What is it like for someone to follow God?’

 Helping your child with reading